Kali-Hac/Hi-MPC/README.md

 By Haocong Rao and Chunyan Miao.

 ## Introduction
-This is the official implementation of Hi-MPC$^{h}$ approach presented by "Hierarchical Skeleton Meta-Prototype Contrastive Learning with Hard Skeleton Mining for Unsupervised Person Re-Identification".
+This is the official implementation of Hi-MPC model presented by "Hierarchical Skeleton Meta-Prototype Contrastive Learning with Hard Skeleton Mining for Unsupervised Person Re-Identification".
 The codes are used to reproduce experimental results of the proposed Multi-level Skeleton Meta-Representation (MSMR) in the paper.

 ## Environment